grid-line

 undefined

-Though event organizers can look to a future that allows for more in-person events, it’s likely that virtual is here to stay.
+Though event organizers are increasingly organizing in-person events, it’s likely that virtual is here to stay.

 If not completely, at least as a part of a new hybrid event model.